Greenstand/Greenstand-Overview/README.md

 ## Your first contribution

-Don't be shy.
-There are lots to a do and a great community to plug into!

 * Find a task you would like to work on by browsing the repositories' issue lists below.
 * Let others know what you are working on - post your intentions in the Github comments or relevant Slack channel.
 * If you don't find something now, be persistent - keep asking!